-You can answer "yes" to CHECKING & REVIEWING if you can answer yes to the following questions: yes to the following queetoner YES a.
+yes to the following questions: YES a.
 Have established an EMS assessment program, including compliance and non-compliance issues b.
 Have established a monitoring method for detecting, preventing, and correcting nonconformances or noncompliances c.
 Have an established method for management review of EMS